brouhaha/glacial/README.md

 * Building the microcode and memory images requires GNU Make and Python 3.
 * Verilog simulation requires Verilator.
+* Compiling the RISC-V compliance tests requires the toolchain provided by the RISC-V GNU Compiler Toolchain: https://github.com/riscv/riscv-gnu-toolchain (The compliance tests will not easily build with the Zephyr SDK toolchain due to problems with compiler options)
-* Compiling RISC-V programs including the conformance tests and Zephyr requires the Zephyr SDK.
+* Compiling Zephyr requires the Zephyr SDK.
 * Building the FPGA image for the Lattice iCE40 UltraPlus requires Lattice iCEcube2 software.
 * Building the FPGA image for the Microsemi SmartFusion2 requires